-Value for Money
+5. Value for Money

 The approval and selection of projects to ensure best value for money is derived from the required discounted cash flow and options appraisal analysis contained within the application criteria.
-With regard to challenge, the Investment Committee Sub-Committee, and Investment Committee will be provided with suitable advice on specific economic analysis and financial appraisal expertise as required to allow challenge on value for money aspects.
+With regard to challenge, Investment Committee will be provided with suitable advice on specific economic analysis and financial appraisal expertise as required to allow challenge on value for money aspects.